drhamzahfaraj/AMPS-An-Anticipatory-Multi-Agent-Framework-for-Pump-Scheduling-under-Predictable-Demand-Surges/README.md

 # AMPS: An Anticipatory Multi-Agent Framework for Pump Scheduling under Predictable Demand Surges

-Reproducible code, data, and results for the AMPS manuscript (submitted to the Arabian Journal for Science and Engineering).
+Reproducible code, data, and results for the AMPS manuscript.

 ---